 Hypophosphatemia may be

-In acute hypophosphatemia, the phosphate level in blood can suddenly fall dangerously low.
+In acute hypophosphatemia, the phosphate level in blood suddenly falls dangerously low.
 Because the body uses large amounts of phosphate during recovery from certain disorders, acute hypophosphatemia may occur in people recovering from the following conditions:

-In chronic hypophosphatemia, the phosphate level in blood becomes low over time.
+In chronic hypophosphatemia, the phosphate Overview of Phosphate's Role in the Body Phosphorus is an element that plays an important role in the body.
+In the body, almost all phosphorus is combined with oxygen, forming phosphate.
+Phosphate is one of the body's electrolytes... read more level in blood becomes low over time.
 Chronic hypophosphatemia usually develops because too much phosphate is excreted.
 Causes include the following:

-Any drugs that can reduce the phosphate level are stopped.
+Drugs that reduce the phosphate level are stopped.

 If hypophosphatemia is mild and causes no symptoms, drinking low-fat or skim milk, which provides a large amount of phosphate, may help.
 Or people can take phosphate by mouth, but doing so usually causes diarrhea.